 Conflict Minerals

 "Conflict minerals" is a term that designates minerals that may have benefited armed groups or organized crime.
 Such groups, in turn, are associated with various adverse impacts such as extortion, child labour, forced labour, and sexual violence.
-Dodd-Frank Section 1502 and the SEC Final Rule was the first legislative effort prescribing mandatory corporate due diligence on the four (4) designated conflict minerals.
+Dodd-Frank Section 1502 and the SEC Final Rule was the first legislative effort prescribing mandatory corporate due diligence on the four (4) designated conflict minerals (tin, tungsten, tantalum and gold).
 The OECD's Due Diligence Guidance concerning minerals is the to date internationally-recognized due diligence framework.

 Apart from offering scorecards to companies who wish to have their public SEC filings assessed, our contributions to the issue of conflict minerals include the following.